Bull Terrier exercise & Fitness Guide

 How much exercise does a Bull Terrier need?
 Activity recommendations for this medium high-energy terrier breed.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier has specific care needs shaped by its genetics and build.
 At 50-70 lbs with a life expectancy of 12-13 yrs, the Bull Terrier represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Breed-Specific Health Profile: Research identifies heart disease, kidney disease, deafness as conditions with higher prevalence in Bull Terriers.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Bull Terrier's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Bull Terrier.

 Best Activities